Shark Valley Tram Trail: A Biking Adventure in The Everglades

 Hello, Beautiful!!!

 I devoured half of my chicken tender sub, then drove down the Tamiami Trail (U.S. 41).
-Almost immediately, the 1.5 million acre wetlands made its presence known, surrounding the highway on both sides.
-The urban sprawl that is Miami was replaced by miles and miles of water and sawgrass prairies as far as the eye can see.
+Almost immediately, the 1.5 million-acre wetlands made their presence known, surrounding the highway on both sides.
+The urban sprawl that is Miami was replaced by miles and miles of water and saw grass prairies as far as the eye can see.

 I didn’t exactly have a plan.
-I made it to the the everglades, but now what?
-Walking around the visitor center I saw there was a bike rental shop, and for 22 dollars, I could rent a bike for the day.
-In addition, near the visitor center was the Shark Valley Tram Trail, a 15 mile loop that went right through the heart of the Everglades.
-The sun was shining, I had plenty of water, and a half a Pub Sub left…it was an easy decision.
+I made it to the Everglades, but now what?
+Walking around the visitor center, I saw there was a bike rental shop, and for 22 dollars, I could rent a bike for the day.
+In addition, near the visitor center was the Shark Valley Tram Trail, a 15-mile loop that went right through the heart of the Everglades.
+The sun was shining, I had plenty of water, and half a Pub Sub left… it was an easy decision.

 Rental Bike from Shark Valley